FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Experiment Setup

 Moreover, a user study was conducted to evaluate user satisfaction and experience.
-Fig. \ref{figuredisable} shows the experimental setup.
-For the experiments and user study, a total of 32 participants were recruited, comprising 18 participants from Germany and 14 from Singapore.
-All participants are affiliated with local universities and fluent in English.
-Among the German participants, none have physical impairments; the group includes 4 women and 14 men, with one individual over the age of 60 and the rest under 50.
-Among the Singaporean participants, 6 have mild upper-limb impairments; the group consists of 6 women and 8 men, with two individuals over the age of 60 and the rest under 50.
-Each individual received only brief instructions and was asked to naturally move their eyes among the multiple referred objects during the experiment.
-Furthermore, we formulated hypotheses regarding user per- ceptions (H1, H2), and performed hypothesis testing to evaluate statistical significance.
+For experiments and user study, a total of 42 participants were recruited, comprising 18 participants from Germany and 24 from Singapore.
+Among the Singaporean participants, \textcolor{black}{20} have mild upper-limb impairments.
+Furthermore, we formulated hypotheses regarding user perceptions (\textbf{H1}, \textbf{H2}), and performed hypothesis testing to evaluate statistical significance.
+The experimental setup for user study and the distribution of the participants is shown in Appendix. \ref{userstudy} and Fig. \ref{figuredisable}.